Device management

 • CANDYBOX OFFLINE (Red) - The CandyBox responsible for controlling this device is offline or turned off.

-• SUITESTDRIVE TURNED OFF (Red) - Devices using SuitestDrive cannot be connected to as SuitestDrive is not running.
+• SUITESTDRIVE OFFLINE (Red) - Devices using SuitestDrive cannot be connected to as SuitestDrive is not running.

 • SUITESTDRIVE UPDATE (Red) - Devices using SuitestDrive cannot be connected to as SuitestDrive is being automatically updated.